Do Web Developers Use WordPress?

-If deciding to build your website on WordPress you may not be reaching the full potential of what you website can achieve.
+If deciding to build your website on WordPress you may not be reaching the full potential of what your website can achieve.

-Site speed a huge factor in a user’s experience – even the smallest bit of latency can cause a use to leave a web page.
+Site speed a huge factor in a user’s experience – even the smallest bit of latency can cause users to leave a web page.

-While WordPress site’s can be optimised for speed for things such as image optimisation it is still at a disadvantage when compared to the website that use the latest of web technologies.
+While WordPress sites can be optimized for speed for things such as image optimization it is still at a disadvantage when compared to the website that uses the latest of web technologies.

-When it come to Search Engine Optimisation (SEO), Google puts a lot of weight on the user experience, now more than ever they will cherry pick results based a sites speed.
+When it comes to Search Engine Optimisation (SEO), Google puts a lot of weight on the user experience, now more than ever they will cherry-pick results based on a site’s speed.

-While this is only one of the factors that can decide what position your website is in a search engine, its still plays a big role.
+While this is only one of the factors that can decide what position your website is in a search engine, it still plays a big role.